System Design Space

 medium

-The history of Git after 20 years: why Linus created it in 10 days, how distribution and speed made it an industry standard.
+The history of Git after 20 years: why Linus Torvalds created it in 10 days, and how distribution, speed, and history integrity made Git an industry standard.

 The Git story matters because it shows how a version-control tool can become foundational infrastructure for collaborative engineering.
-Git has long stopped being just a VCS and has become the layer through which branching, review, integration, and team cadence now flow.
+Git has long stopped being only a source-code repository and became the layer through which branches, review, integration, and team cadence now flow.

-The chapter ties Git's Linux kernel origins, distributed model, offline work, and cheap branching to the reason it remained a living standard two decades later.
-It gives you a way to discuss not just Git itself, but the broader collaboration architecture built around it.
+The chapter ties Git's Linux kernel origins, distributed model, autonomous local work, and cheap branching to the reason it remained a living standard two decades later.
+It gives you a way to discuss not just Git itself, but the collaboration architecture built around it.

-For engineering conversations, the material is useful because it moves workflow out of the realm of taste and into platform design.
-It helps explain how tool properties shape code review, release cadence, team scaling, and the absence of a central bottleneck in collaborative development.
+For engineering conversations, the material is useful because it moves workflows out of taste and into platform design.
+It helps explain how tool properties shape code review, release frequency, team scaling, and the absence of a central bottleneck in collaborative development.

 Practical value of this chapter